+Crafters were referred to Woza Moya by other HACT departments and or partners as well as through word of mouth in the communities HACT serves.
 Every week the crafters come to HACT to sell their crafts to Woza Moya, everything from beadwork, wirework, woodwork and even crochet.
-By selling Woza Moya their crafts the crafters become self-empowered and self-employed.
+By selling Woza Moya their crafts the crafters become both self-empowered and self-employed.

-One of the biggest successes of Woza Moya has been its innovative product creation – from the famous Little Traveller beaded dolls, to the World’s First Fully Beaded Suit, to the Dreams for Africa Chair that sold at a record breaking R750,000 to a private Cape Town buyer, the Dreams for Africa coffee table book, to the yarn bombed tree at the front of HACT’s property, to the beautiful beaded necklaces in a huge array of colours and design, to gift cards, to the upcycling project that produces beautiful products out of waste – everything that Woza Moya does is innovative.
-It has popularized African beadwork again and made it appeal not just to African markets but to all South Africans and internationally in countries including Australia, Germany, Holland and the USA.
+One of the biggest successes of Woza Moya has been its innovative product creation – from the famous Little Traveller beaded dolls, to the World’s First Fully Beaded Suit, to the Dreams for Africa Chair that sold at a record breaking R850,000 to a private Cape Town buyer, the Dreams for Africa coffee table book, to the yarn bombed tree at the front of HACT’s property, to the beautiful beaded necklaces in a huge array of colours and design, to gift cards, to the upcycling project that produces beautiful products out of waste materials – everything that Woza Moya does is innovative.
+It has popularized African beadwork again and made it appealling not just to African markets but to all South Africans and internationally in countries including Australia, Germany, Holland and the USA.

 Woza Moya has received the following public acclaim for their innovative approach to economic empowerment:

 - The Dreams for Africa Chair was awarded the World’s Most Beautiful Object at the 2010 Design Indaba in Cape Town.
 This project created income for over 100 women who worked together to bead the chair, which had been pulled out of a dumpster.
 Beaded wings in the shape of Africa were added to the chair and it became a chair of dreams – people could sit in the chair and have a dream about their future or the future of their community/country/the world.
 The chair travelled to Germany, Holland and America and all around South Africa, with many famous and regular people sitting in it and enjoying a dream.
 A coffee table book featuring beautiful images taken of people in the chair was produced and sold in the Woza Moya shops.
-The chair was sold in 2014 for a whopping R850,000 – money will be used for the building of a new craft shop on the HACT premises in 2017
+The chair was sold in 2014 for a whopping R850,000 – money which was used for the building of a new craft shop on the HACT premises in 2017.

 - Woza Moya was nominated at the 2016 BEFA Awards (Business Excellence Forum & Awards) in the “Best Community Impact” category for its exceptional work in empowering and uplifting thousands of crafters and artists from across the Valley of 1000 Hills area over the past 15 years.